-The following director compensation program relates to FF's non-employee directors and accordingly, Dr. Breitfeld, Mr. Aydt and Mr. Ye did not, and Mr. Xuefeng Chen does not, receive compensation for their services as directors.
+The following director compensation program relates to FF's non-employee directors and accordingly, Dr. Breitfeld, Mr. Aydt and Mr. Ye will not receive compensation for their services as directors.
+In 2021, FF's non-employee directors earned fees in excess of what it expects non-employee directors to earn in a typical year for their service as directors as a result of the significant number of Board meetings that were held in 2021 (including meetings of the Special Committee).
 Effective as of May 1, 2022, the director compensation program was amended to decrease the meeting fee that applies to every Board and Board committee meeting after the 15th meeting in a year from \$2,000 to \$1,500 per meeting and to cap the monthly amount of such fees that may be paid to a director at \$50,000.
-Effective as of November 1, 2022, the director compensation program was further amended to (among other changes) cap the monthly amount of such meeting fees at \$20,000, reduce the annual cash retainer of the Chairperson from \$45,000 to \$30,000 and eliminate the RSU premiums payable during the initial year of service as an independent director or Board or Committee Chairperson.
+Effective as of November 1, 2022, the director compensation program was further amended to (among other changes) cap the monthly amount of such meeting fees at \$20,000, reduce the annual cash retainer of the Executive Chairperson from \$45,000 to \$30,000 and eliminate the RSU premiums payable during the initial year of service as an independent director or Board or Committee Chairperson.
 As so amended, the FF non-employee director compensation program provides for the following:

-• Annual Board Cash Retainer: \$50,000
+- Annual Board Cash Retainer: \$50,000

-Annual Lead Independent Director Cash Retainer: \$20,000
+- Annual Lead Independent Director Cash Retainer: \$20,000

-• Annual Committee Member Cash Retainers:
+- Annual Committee Member Cash Retainers:

-• Audit Committee: \$10,000
+- o Audit Committee: \$10,000

-Compensation Committee: \$6,250
+o Compensation Committee: \$6,250